-Key supply chain metrics to monitor will vary from operation to operation, including what logistics costs are as a percentage of sales.
+The types of supply chain management metrics to monitor will vary from operation to operation.
+This includes what logistics costs are as a percentage of sales.
 Some say that the average of 11% is way too high.
-With an accurate real-time overview that monitors essential metrics, you can identify weak links in your supply chain as well as cost-cutting opportunities.
+With an accurate real-time visibility overview that monitors essential supply chain metrics, you can easily identify weak links as well as cost-cutting opportunities.

 Having accurate estimated times of arrivals becomes more complex as the number of shipments and the number of destinations you serve increases.
 Getting your ETAs right is crucial because your products are part of other organizations’ supply chains.
 Any hiccup at any point on the supply chain causes hiccups further down the line.

 FourKites’ Supply Chain Visibility Platform is one solution to this age-old problem, as it offers predictive, dynamic ETAs based on more than 150 factors, including weather, traffic and the number of stops.

 OTIF (on time, in full) is a critical supply chain metric in the retail consumer sector.
 Simply put, consumers expect to see stock on the shelf.
 The supply chain challenge is to keep costs down while at the same time, ensuring that you help your customers meet their inventory control needs.
 This requires the correct quantity of goods to arrive within the agreed-upon timeframe.

 Getting your OTIF metric right is often considered the most important KPI for supply chain efficiency.